Remysaurus/Remysaurus/README.md

 ## Hi there 👋

+If anybody knows anything about very accurate odometry on swerve, please enlighten me.

 <!--
 **Remysaurus/Remysaurus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.